Hyundai also offers the Veloster in 201-horsepower Turbo form.

-The Veloster comes powered by a 1.6-liter direct-injected gasoline four-cylinder that cranks out 138 horsepower at 6,300 rpm and 123 lb-ft. of torque at 4,850 rpm.
-Buyers can choose between a six-speed manual transmission or Hyundai's first dual clutch automatic transmission.
+The Veloster is powered by a 1.6-liter direct-injected gasoline four-cylinder that cranks out 138 horsepower at 6,300 rpm and 123 lb-ft. of torque at 4,850 rpm.
+Buyers can choose between a six-speed manual transmission or a six-speed dual clutch automatic.

-Fuel economy is rated at 27/37 city/highway mpg with the stick and 28/37 mpg with the dual clutch unit.
+While acceleration isn't breathtaking (the 201-horsepower Veloster Turbo fares better in that department), the Veloster does provide strong fuel economy.
+Mileage is rated at 27/35 city/highway mpg with the stick and 28/36 mpg with the dual clutch unit.

 Despite its sporty looks, the Veloster is actually based on Hyundai's Accent economy car, meaning handling is safe and predictable but not overly engaging.

 The Veloster is fitted as standard with power windows and locks, A/C, an AM/FM/CD/SiriusXM stereo system with USB and AUX input jacks, Bluetooth connectivity, Pandora internet radio capability, cruise control, keyless entry, heated mirrors, LED running lights, a rearview camera, Blue Link and 17-inch alloy wheels.

 An optional Style Package includes a panoramic sunroof, an eight-speaker Dimension premium audio system, cloth/leatherette upholstery, foglights, a leather-wrapped steering wheel and shifter, alloy-trimmed pedals, a driver auto-up window, chrome and black exterior trim, and 18-inch alloy wheels.